sortmerna/sortmerna/README.md

 Tests
 =====

-Python code is provided for running tests in $SRM_HOME/tests (%SRM_HOME%\tests) The test code requires Python 3.5 or higher.
+Python code is provided for running tests in $SRM_HOME/tests (%SRM_HOME%\tests) and requires Python 3.5 or higher.

 Tests can be run with the following command:
 ```